Are you struggling to generate business from your real estate website?

 2) Do I really have an effective lead management / nurturing system in place?

-Don’t use automatic response emails to follow up with leads.
-Your customers will really appreciate a personal email from you and this will develop stronger relationships.
+Don’t just rely on automatic response emails to follow up with leads.
+Your customers will really appreciate a personal email from you every once in awhile, which will develop stronger relationships.
 Demonstrate patience and interest and follow up with the needs of each customer.

 We would like to thank Annette Dvorak who provided some fantastic contributions to this post.
 Annette works at Contactually, a startup that has created a web-based personal assistant that automatically reminds you to follow up with the most important people in your network.
 Connect with her through LinkedIn or Twitter @annettedvorak.